 If you want to move into a new property before selling your current one, look into bridging finance.
-Take a look at this video to find out how bridging finance works.
-Then see our Go-Between Home Loan fact sheet for full details on our bridging finance.
+See our Bridging Finance Home Loan fact sheet for full details on this product.
+Please note: Bridging Finance is only available to existing Adelaide Bank customers1.

 Prepare your current property

 Whether you plan to sell your current property, or rent it out, you’ll need to make sure it’s in top shape beforehand.
 Finishing off odd jobs and completing all projects can have a big impact on either the sale price or rent you can charge.

 While you can act on your own behalf when purchasing property, the documentation and settlement process can be quite complicated and includes many legal requirements.
 We strongly recommend you use the services of a solicitor or conveyancer.
 These experts will ensure that everything runs smoothly and is completed correctly.

 When you’ve found a home you like, give it a thorough inspection before committing to purchase.
 It’s a good idea to inspect the property a number of times at different times of the day.
 If you can, visit on a rainy day to check for leaks in the walls or guttering problems.
 Look under carpet and rugs to see the state of the floor beneath.
 Also check on the other side of bathroom walls for water damage and take a good look around for cracks or signs of movement on ceilings and walls.